 Christian Health Care Center is a large non-profit nursing home in Lynden, Washington.
 Featuring an overall score of D, this is a lower end nursing home.
 In our view, we would be very reluctant to recommend this facility.
 More information on this nursing home's category grades may be found below.
-Its best category was nursing, which is addressed in the next paragraph.
+Its best category was inspections, which is addressed in the next paragraph.

 Christian Health Care Center